ctrueden/equilibrium/_pages/dossiers/schnartank-bombardine.md

 ---
 title: Schnartank Bombardine
+statbox:
+  race: gnome
+  gender: male
+  case: "11"
 ---

-One of the Cognitutus Board of Regents.
+One of the [Cognitutus](../locales/cognitutus) Board of Regents.
 Stubborn and pompous.